What if I had the choice?

 To sum up this post, my words for my sisters are: If you are newly diagnosed with breast or any other cancer, act quickly and speak with your medical provider or team to get as much information as possible.
 Do focus on treating your cancer first, but it is also important that you consider life after cancer and the impact of any treatments you may choose.
 If you plan on having your biological child, ask to be referred immediately to a reproductive endocrinologist to discuss the options for fertility preservation.

-Hardiesse N. Dicka is a native of Cameroon and spent most of her life in France.
-She studied chemistry and biology and graduated with a Master of Science in Analytical Chemistry at the University of Nantes in France.
+Hardiesse Dicka studied chemistry and biology and graduated with a Master of Science in Analytical Chemistry at the University of Nantes in France.
 She holds an MSPH – Master of Science in Public Health and Environmental Health from the EHESP French School of Public Health at Rennes, France.
 Both Environmental justice and social justice have been in the forefront of her career.
 She had the opportunity during her previous experiences to engage in collaborative work with various partners, including the European Commission on climate change concerns and the Health Department of the French Army about exposure of firefighters to toxic chemicals.
-Hardiesse joined Resilient Sisterhood Project last year as a volunteer.
-She is currently the program coordinator and develops, implements and coordinates programs that align with RSP’s mission to educate and empower women of African descent regarding the diseases of the reproductive system.
+Hardiesse volunteers her time helping RSP in its mission to educate and empower women of African descent regarding the diseases of the reproductive system.
 Outside of work, Hardiesse is a food epicure and enjoys reading French literature.

 The YAB Action Corner